random image Contact us with your feedback and ideas

 What about Zoning?

-The most current (2007) Ada County Assessor’s office records of the two main parcels (Fire station and Armory, and parking lot to the east of the Armory) show as R-2 and R-3, respectively, although that may change as this process moves forward.
-Here are links to the parcel descriptions as of early 2007.
-Some lot line adjustments have been made to separate the Fire Station from the Armory property in question.
+Past zoning.
+As of 2007, Ada County Assessor’s office records of the two main parcels (Fire station and Armory, and parking lot to the east of the Armory) show as R-2 and R-3, respectively, although that changed following the Council and P&Z rulings.

 West parcel (prior to splitting off the Fire Station)